shanee-patel/30Days_Js_Challenges/README.md

 ## Day_09: DOM Manipulation

--Select and manipulate DOM elements using javascript -Create and append new elements to the DOM.
+- Select and manipulate `DOM elements` using javascript
+- Create and append new elements to the DOM.
--Remove elements from the DOM.
+- Remove elements from the DOM.
--Modify attributes and classws of HTML elements.
+- Modify attributes and classws of `HTML elements`.
--Add and handle events to make web pages interactive.
+- Add and handle events to make web pages interactive.

 ## Day_10: Event Handling

--Add and handle basic events like click, double-click, mouseover.mouseout, keydown, and keyup.
+- Add and handle basic events like `click`, `double-click`, `mouseover`, `mouseout`, `keydown`, and `keyup`.
--Understand and handle from events.
+- Understand and handle from events.
--Implement event delegation to manage events on dynamically added elements.
+- Implement event delegation to manage events on dynamically added elements.
--Make web pages interactive by responding to various user actions.
+- Make web pages interactive by responding to various user actions.

 ## Day_11: Promises and async:await

--Understand and create promises, including handling resolved and rejected states.
+- Understand and create `promises`, including handling resolved and rejected states.
--Chain multiple promises to perform sequential asynchronous operations.
+- Chain multiple promises to perform sequential asynchronous operations.
--Use async/await to handle asynchronous code more readably.
+- Use `async/await` to handle asynchronous code more readably.
--Fetch data from public APIs using both promises and async/await.
+- Fetch data from public APIs using both promises and async/await.
--Manage multiple concurrent promises using Promise.all and Promise.race.
+- Manage multiple concurrent promises using `Promise.all` and `Promise.race`.

 ## Day_12: Error Handling

--Understand and implement basic error handling using try-catch blocks.
+- Understand and implement basic error handling using `try-catch` blocks.
--Use finallly blocks to execute code regardless of the try-catch outcome.
+- Use `finallly blocks` to execute code regardless of the try-catch outcome.
--Create and use custom error classes.
+- Create and use custom error classes.
--Handle errors in promises using .catch() and within async functions using try-catch.
+- Handle errors in promises using `.catch()` and within async functions using try-catch.
--Implement graceful error handling when making network requests with the fetch API
+- Implement graceful error handling when making network requests with the fetch API

 ## Day_13: Modules

+- Create and export functions, objects, and constants using modules.
+- Import modules using named and default imports.
+- Use third-party modules installed via `npm`.
+- Understand the basics of module bundling (optional).